axeleichelmann/PlayerData/README.md

 * `utils.py` - Python script containing functions used for data procesing, leaderboard generation, and generation of various other elements used in the insights dashboard
 * `main.py` - Python script containing code used to generate streamlit dashboard
 * `requirements.txt` - File containing required packages & libraries used throughout this task to create and run dashboard locally

+## Time Breakdown
+The time spent on each phase of this task are as follows:
+* Discovery - ~1hr
+* Execution - ~1.5hr
+* Presentation - ~1hr